 In the context of this exhibition, threads are not fine clothes, helical ridges on the outside of a screw, a reference to the 1984 British TV drama and certainly not the premier magazine for sewing enthusiasts.

 These four artists share characteristics throughout their works, which brings them together beyond their visual disparity, through a finely-honed sensibility in finding the spiritual significance in elements commonly ignored by the majority.
 Their impetus is not tied to any direct message be it political or otherwise but uncovering the sensible object through their individual aesthetic.
 These shared sensibilities allow them, through simple arrangement of materials, to create a completely new dimension, enabling these objects to re-appropriate their real life in order to construct a new sensorial world of connections.

 Matt Huppatz is an artist and thinker based in Adelaide, South Australia.
 His work draws upon everyday and altered experiences, often touching on areas of dark and colourful transgression.
-The nightclub and related underground sites have offered fertile ground for his practice, being contradictory places that offer community and freedom, chaos and dissolution.
-Huppatz is curious about the search for meaning in our post-capitalist world, and the narratives we use to construct ourselves (as individuals, subcultures, and societies).
-Recent text-based works explore the potential of language to be a force of liberation and control in this process.
-These works betray an interest in the borders of language, and the sites and states where it begins to break down.
+The nightclub and related underground sites have offered fertile ground for his practice, being contradictory places of community and freedom, chaos and dissolution.
+Huppatz is interested in our search for meaning in a post-capitalist world, and the narratives we use to construct ourselves (as individuals, subcultures, and societies).